+Email: nicole.henderson@blakes.com

-Tel: +1 416 863 2399 Email: nicole.henderson@blakes.com URL: www.blakes.com
+URL: www.blakes.com

-Nicole's practice focuses on product liability and class action matters, as well as public law, including constitutional, freedom of information, administrative, and regulatory law.
-She is particularly skilled in large, document-intensive matters involving complex scientific and medical evidence.
+Nicole is a Partner in the Blakes Litigation & Dispute Resolution group.
+Her practice focuses on class actions, particularly in the areas of product liability and privacy.
+She also practices public law, including constitutional, freedom of information, administrative, and regulatory law.
+She is particularly skilled in large, document-intensive matters involving complex technical, scientific and medical evidence.
 Nicole has appeared as counsel at all levels of court in Ontario, representing clients across a range of industries, including leading manufacturers of medical devices, pharmaceuticals and heavy equipment.

-Nicole was a member of the trial team in the successful defence of the first medical products class action to go to trial in Ontario (146 trial days), which claimed more than C1 billion dollars in damages, alleging negligent design, testing and warning.
-The defence was successful and the action was dismissed.
+Nicole was an integral part of the trial team in the successful defence of the first medical products class action to go to trial in Ontario (146 trial days), which claimed more than C\$1 billion in damages, alleging negligent design, testing and warning.

-Prior to joining Blakes, Nicole clerked at the Federal Court of Appeal, where she developed expertise in many areas of public law, namely administrative and constitutional law.
+Prior to joining Blakes, Nicole clerked at the Federal Court of Appeal.